Infineon/linux-optiga-trust-m/README.md

 #### Scenario where Trust M is on the client :

-Note : To generate a test server certificate refer to [Generating a Test Server Certificate](#testServercert)
+*Note : To generate a test server certificate refer to [Generating a Test Server Certificate](#testServercert)*

-Creates new ECC 256 key length and Auth/Enc/Sign usage and generate a certificate  request for Trust M key 0xE0F1
+Creates new ECC 256 key length and Auth/Enc/Sign usage and generate a certificate  request for OPTIGA™ Trust M key 0xE0F1

 ```console
 foo@bar:~$ openssl req -keyform engine -engine trustm_engine \